Lukace Kendle

 Lukace Kendle (born May 5, 1986) is an American man who was convicted of second-degree murder with a firearm and attempted second-degree murder for a 2012 shooting that killed Kijuan Byrd and left Michael Smathers paralyzed.
+He was sentenced to the maximum penalty of life in prison without the possibility of parole, plus another consecutive 30 years in prison for the attempted murder charge.

+Background

+Kendle was working as an armed security guard at a Miami strip club at the time of the shooting.
+Kendle saw Kijuan Byrd and Michael Smathers sitting in a pickup in the parking lot of the club.
+He later told police he thought the victims were "rolling marijuana" in the parking lot, and one of the men had threatened his life, and when the car doors swung open, he acted in self defense.

 Kendle fired eight times at Byrd, with at least four of the shots being fired at Byrd's back as he crawled under the truck.
 Byrd was killed and Smathers was paralyzed.
 Smathers has denied any threats being made: "we see the security, he sees us, and there were no words even exchanged," Smathers said.
 "The only thing I remember was opening my car door, and him telling me to put my hands up.
 After that, I was shot."

 Kendle was 29 years old when he was convicted of murdering Byrd and attempting to murder Smathers.

 Trial

 Kendle decided to represent himself at trial.
 During the trial, Kendle's former attorney Carlos Pelayo Gonzalez said; "we have physical evidence and testimonial evidence has been given pre-trial that there was another gun involved, but Mr. Kendle, because he's representing himself, doesn't know how to get that evidence to the trial".

 Kendle told jurors: "the reason the evidence was fabricated is because I'm white".
 Despite a warning from the judge he added: "The subjects I shot were African American.
 I can prove that [...]
 What they're not allowing me to tell you is that I was arrested because of the George Zimmerman shooting."

-Kendle was sentenced to life imprisonment with a twenty-five-year minimum mandatory term for the second-degree murder of Byrd, and thirty years with a twenty-five-year minimum mandatory term for the attempted second-degree murder of Smathers.
+Kendle was sentenced to life imprisonment for the second-degree murder of Byrd, and thirty years in prison for the attempted second-degree murder of Smathers.